NicolasISEN/yncrea_2019_lab07/README.md

 If you understood the Decoder, let's go for the Encoder!
 Tip : use the `writeValueAsString` of the mapper this time.

+## Session representation
+In `yncrea.pw08.web.data`, you will create `SlideSession` which is a utility class to handle the session.
+* It has a `javax.websocket.Session` attribute.
+Read the `SessionManager` in order to understand how to provide this attribute.
+* It has a `send` method that takes an `Object` parameter and returns nothing
+  * Please refer to the course in order to understand which method of the session you will call.

 ## The controller
 In the `yncrea.pw08.web.controller` package, there is `RevealController`.